 Students should start the application in their junior year after completion of 80 credits toward B.S. in Biology.
 Students with more than 105 credits toward the B.S. in Biology degree are not eligible for this combined degree program.

-B or higher in all completed biology core courses
+- B- or higher grade in all completed biology core courses

 Final Admission to the Graduate Program

-After receiving conditional admission to the program, the student is required to submit a study plan for the M.S. in Biology degree.
-Nine credits of graduate level courses, which are used to satisfy both B.S. and M.S. in Biology degree requirements, must be identified on the study plan and approved by the advisor or the Graduate Admission Committee in the Department of Biological Sciences prior to the last semester of the undergraduate study.
-Final admission to the graduate program is determined after completion of all course requirements for the B.S in Biology degree.
+After receiving conditional admission to the program, the student is required to submit a Plan of Study for the M.S. in Biology degree.
+Nine credits of graduate level courses, which are used to satisfy both B.S. and M.S. in Biology degree requirements, must be identified on both the undergraduate and graduate Plan of Study and approved by the Graduate Advisor or the Graduate Committee of the Department of Biological Sciences prior to the last semester of the undergraduate study.
+Final admission to the graduate program is determined after completion of all course requirements for the B.S. in Biology degree.

-B or higher grade in each of the graduate courses (9 credits) approved for both BS and MS study plans.
+- B- or higher grade in each of the graduate courses (9 credits) approved for both B.S. and M.S.
+Plan of Study.

 Application must be submitted ONLINE through Purdue University Calumet Graduate School Website.
 Admission process will begin after the application is completed.

-* $55 Application Fee (payable by credit card; see electronic application for details)
+Application fee (payable by credit card; see electronic application for details)

-Reference letters may be submitted online.
-Alternatively, Graduate School From GS-3 (PDF), Recommendation for Admission, may be used for paper submission.
+Three letters of references Reference letters may be submitted online.
+Alternatively, Graduate School Form GS-3, Recommendation for Admission, may be used for paper submission.

-* A Combined-Degree Request From: Graduate School Form GS – 27 (PDF)
+- A Combined-Degree Request Form (Graduate School Form GS – 27)

-(Non-official transcript form Purdue University Calumet may be used for initial application.
+- Official transcripts from all universities listed on application.
+(Non-official transcript from Purdue University Calumet may be used for initial application.
 Official transcript will be required for final admission.)

 Graduate Aide Application